glennhickey/vg2sg/README.md

     -h, --help
     -p, --primaryPath  Primary path name
     -s, --span         Create a path set that spans all edges to make sure entire graph gets converted.
+    -i, --ignorePaths  Ignore paths in input VG.
+Use spanning paths only for conversion.